ucdavis/ecs132/Hwk/Hwk1.md

 ## Instructions

-**Note carefully:**  Your submissiom must follow instructions exactly, as your (at least preliminary) grade will be determined by the (R language) auto-grading script.
+**Note carefully:**  Your submission must follow instructions exactly, as your (at least preliminary) grade will be determined by the (R language) auto-grading script.
 Lack of adherence to instructions may reduce your grade.